AdrianVollmer/PowerHub/README.md

 Think [Droopy](https://github.com/stackp/Droopy).

 If you have the necessary Python modules installed, a WebDAV service is also started.
-You can mount it on the target as a network drive with `Mount-WebDAV` (as 'S:' by default).
-It allows for anonymous login and it contains three folders:
+You can mount it on the target as two network drives with `Mount-WebDAV` (as 'S:' by default).
+Be careful, it allows anonmyous access.
+One drive is read-only -- maybe you can bypass a weak anti virus with this.
+The other has two folders and writeable by everyone:

 * `public` with read/write access for everyone
-* `ro` with *read only* access for everyone -- maybe you can bypass a weak anti virus with this
 * `blackhole` for dropping sensitive data.
-Any file placed here via WebDAV will immediately be moved to the `blackhole` directory in `$XDG_DATA_HOME`.
+Any file placed here via WebDAV will immediately be moved to the `upload` directory in `$XDG_DATA_HOME`.

 The dependencies for the WebDAV service are `wsgidav` (installable via `pip3`), `cheroot` and `watchdog`.